SOAP vs. REST

 The SOAP API allows you to update and read many fields on orders, purchase orders and articles.
 The REST API gives access to a much smaller selection of fields, making the REST API less complex.

-Kit articles and sub order lines
+Kit articles and production articles

 Only the SOAP API may create sub order lines, that is, define order lines which are "children" of another order line.